 The rigorous scientific testing that backs up these results involves all aspects of production and transportation of both materials.
-For example, in looking at the fossil fuel and emissions involved in transporting each material to a site it should be noted that Emesh Fibres are mixed with the concrete in the batch at the concrete plant and then transported to a site, ready for pouring.
-When using steel mesh, two trucks are needed – one to transport the steel mesh and the other the concrete.
+For example, in looking at the fossil fuel and emissions involved in transporting each material to a site it should be noted that Emesh fibres are mixed with the concrete in the batch at the concrete plant and then transported to a site, ready for pouring.
+When using steel mesh, two trucks are needed – one to transport the steel mesh and the other to transport the concrete.

 Using steel mesh also results in off-cuts and waste.
 Not only does Emesh eliminate off-cuts but also the product itself uses 100% recycled plastic waste that would otherwise end up in landfill – a double benefit to the environment.

 - Environmentally friendly – uses 100% recycled plastic